EndPointCorp/end-point-blog/2021/01/27/monads-another-functional-programming-tool.html.md

 }
 ```

-The `getZipCode` function is very simple, clear and succinct.
+The `getZipCode` function is very simple, clear, and succinct.
 Its implementation communicates its intention very well: getting the zip code of where the customer that placed the order is located.

 Now, in the real world things are not usually as simple.
 For example, it’s common for some of the elements in data structures such as this to be missing.
 In order to prevent null reference exceptions, we usually check for them manually, before accessing fields.
 To do such checks, our code would have to change.
 Our `getZipCode` function may end up looking like this:

 ```js
 function getZipCode() {